ACS Services, Inc.

 Currently Gail O’Rourke can be found in the design center, on the jobsite or at a client meeting for Cape & Island Kitchens (www.capekitchens.com) where she works as a Cabinet and Kitchen Designer.

 James Richardson “JR”

 “The Room to Dream Foundation touched a personal cord for me because I have seen the effect a child’s illness can have on a family.
 I strongly believe in the mission of our organization, am excited to be part of such a wonderful group of people, and consider it both an honor and a privilege to be elected as a member of the board.”

 James is a native of Easton, Massachusetts.
 While studying at The University of Vermont he realized the importance of giving back and being involved with the community.
 Through volunteering at the local Boys and Girls Club, James was able to recognize the importance of a strong support system in promoting positive environments for children.

-James is a Vice President with Marsh & McLennan Agency, where he is responsible for delivering creative, efficient, and effective benefit solutions for companies and non-profit organizations throughout New England.
-With over 15 years of industry experience his focus is on building and maintaining strong relationships and strategic partnerships with his clients.
-Before joining Marsh & McLennan Agency James worked at Fidelity Investments for 9 years where he twice won the firm’s Outstanding Service Award.
+James is a Client Executive with William Gallagher Associates (WGA), where he is responsible for delivering creative, efficient, and effective benefit solutions for companies and non-profit organizations throughout New England.
+With over 15 years of industry experience his focus is building and maintaining strong relationships and strategic partnerships with his clients.
+Before joining WGA James worked at Marsh & McLennan Agency and Fidelity Investments where he twice won the firm’s Outstanding Service Award.
 He has achieved his AIF® designation, has his MA Life, Accident & Health licenses, and is FINRA Series 6, 7, & 63 licensed.

 Shawmut Design and Construction